Professional Development Residency

 Six-Trait Writing: A Framework for Writing Success (Grades K-8, Full Day)

 Focus on the “Six-traits” found in successful student writing.
 They are: Idea, Organization, Voice, Word Choice, Fluency, and Conventions.
-Using this acclaimed instructional framework first developed by the Northwest Regional Education Laboratory, attendees will learn about and be able to:
+Using this instructional framework first developed by the Northwest Regional Education Laboratory, and represented in most state tests, attendees will learn about and be able to:

 - Focus on one trait at a time for improved writing performance